xen-project/xen/docs/misc/livepatch.markdown

 This means that that `old_size` **MUST** be at least four bytes if patching in trampoline.

+The instruction offset is limited on ARM32 to +/- 32MB to displacement and on ARM64 to +/- 128MB displacement.

 The new code is placed in the 8M - 10M virtual address space while the Xen code is in 2M - 4M.
 That gives us enough space.